This specialization is offered to qualified Counseling Psychology, School Psychology or Couples and Family Therapy graduate students.

 |CPSY 615 Counseling Diverse Populations||Annual, winter term||3|

-1 The courses CPSY 626: Psychological Services & Research with Latino and Spanish Speaking Communities and CPSY 508: Topics in Latina/o Mental Health are open to students outside of the specialization. practicum or externship in the student’s major in which the student performs clinical work with Spanish-speaking clients.
+1 The courses CPSY 626: Psychological Services for Latinx and Spanish Speaking Communities and CPSY 627: Topics in Latinx Mental Health are open to students outside of the specialization.
+Practicum or externship in the student’s major in which the student performs clinical work with Spanish-speaking clients.

 2 A practicum or externship in the student’s major in which the student performs clinical work with Spanish-speaking clients.